 My question is ... how can we make sure that Cython and Cython.Distutils are built first ... before kivy gets built?

-I tried creating a polygott repl ... and in run, having it pip install cython, then pip install kivy ... but pip was downloading the packages from the internet ... and the downloads were freezing/crashing what I assume to be the virtual polygott computer.
+- I tried creating a polygott repl ... and in run, having it pip install cython, then pip install kivy ... but pip was downloading the packages from the internet ... and the downloads were freezing/crashing the polygott repl container.

-In the python code, I tried importing subprocess and using subprocess.call to "pip install cython" ... but this was also downloading from the internet and crashing the virtual polygott computer.
+- In the python code, I tried importing subprocess and using subprocess.call to "pip install cython" ... but this was also downloading from the internet and crashing the polygott repl container.

 - If the python code includes the line "import kivy" ...
 Repl is auto-installing the package ... even if I try calling subprocess to pip install cython /before/ the import kivy line of code is ever reached.

 I know the Pygame and the polygott repls aren't "meant" for kivy ... but kivy is able to run.